stentorium/stentor/api/reviews/stentor-models.api.md

     // (undocumented)
     [keys: string]: boolean | number | string | object | any;
 }

+// Warning: (ae-missing-release-tag) "KnowledgeAnswer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface KnowledgeAnswer {
+    answer: string;
+    faqQuestion: string;
+    matchConfidence: number;
+    source?: string;
+}

+// Warning: (ae-missing-release-tag) "KnowledgeAnswerID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type KnowledgeAnswerID = "KnowledgeAnswer";

 // Warning: (ae-missing-release-tag) "LambdaFailureEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //